 Table 5.
-Number of Off-Road Vehicles or Equipment and EUI in 2018
+Number of Off-Road Vehicles or Equipment and EUI in 2019

-Overall EUI contributions from off-road vehicles totaled 17.8 MGGE.
-Vehicles using biodiesel accounted for 52% of the AFVs included in this category.
-Vehicles using other fuels in off-road applications included propane (21% of the total) and EVs (17%).
-The other fuels and technologies together accounted for 10% of the total vehicles.
+Overall EUI contributions from off-road vehicles totaled 31.9 MGGE.
+Ships used the most fuel, despite having second-to-least number of vehicles.
+This is largely due to four large LNG vessels.
+Vehicles using biodiesel accounted for 46% of the AFVs included in this category.
+Vehicles using other fuels in off-road applications included EVs (22% of the total) and propane vehicles (20%).
+The other fuels and technologies together accounted for 11% of the total vehicles.
 Biodiesel use was focused in mining equipment, ships, and construction equipment applications.
 EVs were primarily used in the other equipment, forklifts, and recreational equipment.
-Propane vehicles were primarily reported as forklifts, construction equipment, and landscaping equipment.
+Propane vehicles were primarily reported as forklifts and landscaping equipment.
 Applications varied widely in number of GGE saved per vehicle, as shown in Table 5.